mj305/AnimeNation/README.md

 # Anime Nation  -  React App

--This is a super cool Marvel App were you can check out tons of characters and learn more about your favorite heroes!
+-This is a super cool Anime Search App were you can check out tons of characters!

 ## Technologies used